adinn/balloon/README.md

 Available options and their meanings are

-    sysout -- write stats to the JVM's System.out approot -- locate .balloonstats.log in $CWD/app-root/data
+    approot -- append output to file $CWD/app-root/data/.balloonstats.log local -- append output to file $CWD/.balloonstats.log sysout -- write stats to the JVM's System.out verbose -- print messages detailing operation of the native agent all -- dump stats at every GC map -- does not yet do anything

-    verbose -- print messages detailing operation of the native agent all -- dump stats at every GC map -- does not yet do anything
+n.b. approot is the default ouptut selection and is provided for use when the agent is deployed in an OpenShift application.
+In Openshift $CWD, the home directory, is not normally writeable by deployed apps but

-n.b. approot is provided for use when the agent is deployed in an OpenShift application. $CWD (the home directory) is not normally writeable by deployed apps but $CWD/app-root/data /is/ writeable.
+$CWD/app-root/data *is* writeable.

 Testing
 -------